Cats

 Can kittens have peanut butter – Final Thoughts

 Feeding cats peanut butter is not bad, but it should be done in moderation.
-Always observe your cat, and if you notice any abnormalities, speak about it with your vet.
+Always observe your cat; if you notice any abnormalities, speak about it with your vet.
 Don’t forget to prepare your cat’s peanut butter yourself.